abbvie-external/OmicNavigator/README.md

 ## Installation

-OmicNavigator is a [web app](https://github.com/abbvie-external/OmicNavigatorWebApp) and R code bundled together as an R package.
+OmicNavigator is a [web
+app](https://github.com/abbvie-external/OmicNavigatorWebApp) and R code bundled together as an R package.
 You can install OmicNavigator multiple ways.

 ### Full installation in 2 steps (recommended)

 This is the quickest and easiest method for you to be able to install OmicNavigator and run the web app on your local machine.

-1. Install the OmicNavigator R package directly from GitHub:
+1. Install the OmicNavigator R package directly from CRAN:

     ```
-    remotes::install_github("abbvie-external/OmicNavigator", dependencies = TRUE)
+    install.packages("OmicNavigator", dependencies = TRUE)
     ```

 1. Install the web app: